 What Is a Kanban Card?

-A Kanban card contains valuable information about the task and its status on your Kanban board such as cycle time, deadline and else.
-This whole data serves as a way of communication between different team members.
+A Kanban card contains valuable information about the task and its status, such as a summary of the assignment, responsible person, deadline, etc.

-- Improve transparency of the work process itself
+- Improve the overall transparency of the work process.

 The Nature of Digital Kanban Cards

-The front side gives you basic information about the task such as description, title, who has been assigned to it, cycle time, priority and subtasks.
-This is the visible part of a card on a Kanban board and it provides you an opportunity for a quick overview of work items.
+The front side gives you basic information about the task, such as description, title, assignee, cycle time, priority, and subtasks.
+This is the visible part of a card on a Kanban board, and it provides you with an opportunity for a quick overview of work items.

-The back side of the card can be used for recording valuable metrics and information, while it goes through the workflow.
-Here, your team can leave comments, attach files and external links, and check historical data of the card.
+The card's backside can be used for recording valuable metrics and information while it goes through the workflow.
+Here, your team can leave comments, attach files and external links, and check the card's historical data.
 This side of a card is visible when the card is open.